Creating an Atmosphere for Exam Success at Home

 It’s all good and well telling a teenager to ‘go and get on’ with their revision, but creating an atmosphere and space for them to do so can be really important.

 Consider your teen’s ‘working space.’
 Have they got somewhere quiet in the house where they will be able to revise?
 Is it somewhere away from distraction (as much as possible?)
-It might be an idea to start thinking of a space for your teen to revise.
+It might be an idea to start thinking of space for your teen to revise.

-Make your teen aware you’re starting to think about a space for them: have they got a preference?
+Make your teen aware you’re starting to think about space for them: have they got a preference?
 A discussion like this will also show your teen that you are ready to support them through revision already: you never know, it might prompt and inspire your teen to get on with it, too!